Racial Data Tracker

-COVID-19 is affecting people of color the most.
+COVID-19 has affected people of color the most.
 From April 2020 to March 2021, we tracked the data in real time.

-The tracker advocates for, collects, publishes, and analyzes racial data on the pandemic across the United States.
-A collaboration between the COVID Tracking Project and the BU Center for Antiracist Research, it is the most complete race and ethnicity data on COVID-19 in the country.
+The COVID Racial Data Tracker (CRDT) advocated for, collected, published, and analyzed racial data on the pandemic across the United States.
+A collaboration between the COVID Tracking Project and the BU Center for Antiracist Research, it was, while active, the most complete race and ethnicity data repository on COVID-19 in the country.
 The CRDT data and information remains publicly accessible.

 The project began when Ibram X. Kendi, founding director of the center, wrote a series of essays in The Atlantic about the urgent need to gather racial and ethnic demographic data to understand the outbreak and protect vulnerable communities.

 On April 12, 2020, we started collecting race and ethnicity data from every state that reported it.
 On April 15, we launched that data set as the first iteration of the COVID Racial Data Tracker.
-We update the data twice a week from April 2020 to March 2021.
+We updated the data twice a week from April 2020 to March 2021.

-About the racial data we collect from around the U.S.
+About the racial data we collected from around the U.S.